Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Appendix

 \paragraph{Hidden Trigger Backdoor} The HTBD baseline uses a modified AlexNet model with data normalization.
 Poisons are crafted using SGD for a maximum of 5,000 iterations with initial learning rate of 0.001, which decays by a factor of 0.95 every 2,000 iterations with $\epsilon=\nicefrac{16}{255}$.
 The target image is patched with an $8 \times 8$ patch in the bottom right corner.
 Then we fine-tune the last linear layer of the network using SGD for 20 epochs with initial learning rate of 0.5, which decays by a factor of 0.1 after epochs 5, 10, and 15.

-\subsection{Training without SGD or data augmentation}
+\subsection{Training Without SGD or Data Augmentation}

 We add data normalization and augmentation to the pre-training processes in each attack.
 For FC and CP, which were originally tested with ADAM, we show results from experiments where normalization and augmentation are used with ADAM as well as when we pre-train with SGD.
+See Tables \ref{tab:aug} and \ref{tab:sgd}.

-\subsection{Victim architecture matters}
+\subsection{Victim Architecture Matters}

 We test each method on ResNet-18 victims.
 Note that CP shows no change from the baseline, as our baseline set-up for CP uses a ResNet-18 victim model.
+See Table \ref{tab:ResNet18}.

-\subsection{``Clean'' attacks are sometimes dirty}
+\subsection{``Clean'' Attacks Are Sometimes Dirty}

 We test each attack with an $\ell_\infty$-norm constrained perturbation with $\varepsilon=\nicefrac{8}{255}$.
 Note that HTBD shows no change form the baseline since this was the $\varepsilon$ values used in our baseline for this attack.
 See Table \ref{tab:epsilon}.